 - 5 element 6m yagi, 7 element 2m yagi, and 11 element 70cm yagi @ 9m

 The station is available for members to use for any amateur radio related activity.
 The following information outlines procedures for booking the shack and paying CAC fees, collecting and returning keys, site procedures, and general housekeeping in and around the building.

 Bookings & Fees

 - 14 days notice is required by submitting a booking request form.
-Ian VK2ND will manage the booking request; simply send Ian an email with your preferred date and time and he will advise you when it is approved by CSP.
-Approval by CSP depends on whether the park is open on your selected day.
-See contact page for Ian’s contact details.
+Frank VK2FRW will manage the booking request; simply send Frank an email with your preferred date and time and he will advise you when it is approved by CAC.
+Approval by CAC depends on whether the park is open on your selected day.
+See contact page for Frank’s contact details.

-- The cost of using the shack is $20 per day payable to CSP.
-Ian will forward an invoice to you when he receives it from CSP.
+- The cost of using the shack is $10 per day or $17 overnight per person payable to CAC.
+Frank will forward an invoice to you when he receives it from CAC.
 Payment instructions are included with the invoice.

-- Ensure Ian has your WWC number and you have been issued a PIN to open the gate.
+- Ensure Frank has your WWC number and you have been issued a PIN to open the gate.

 - Keyholders are listed on the contact page.
 Contact a keyholder to arrange collection and return of keys.